Rays pitchers dominate, shut out Indians

-Jesus Aguilar belted a three-run homer to cap a four-run seventh inning as the Tampa Bay Rays recorded a 4-0 victory over the Cleveland Indians on Friday in St. Petersburg, Fla.
-Avisail Garcia had an RBI single with one out in the seventh inning for the Rays, who have won two consecutive overall and four of five against Cleveland this season.
+Jesus Aguilar belted a three-run homer to cap a four-run seventh inning as the host Tampa Bay Rays recorded a 4-0 victory over the Cleveland Indians on Friday in St. Petersburg, Fla.
+Avisail Garcia had an RBI single with one out in the seventh inning for the Rays, who have won two in a row overall and four of five against Cleveland this season.

 The teams combined for just eight hits through the first 6 1/2 scoreless innings before Austin Meadows singled to right field off Shane Bieber (12-7) to lead off the seventh.
 Meadows advanced to third on a shallow single to center by Travis d'Arnaud before coming around to score on Garcia's single to left field.
 That spelled the end of the evening for Bieber, who saw Aguilar deposit a 1-1 slider from Adam Cimber over the wall in left field for his 10th homer of the season and second with Tampa Bay.